An Equisingular Specialisation of the Compactified Jacobian and its applications

-In $\textbf{\S4}$, we carry out the construction of the specialisation (defintion \eqref{Special}) in the case when the nodal curve has only one node.
-We outline the strategy of constructing the specialisation in one node case in the following steps. \begin{enumerate} \item{\textbf{Step 1.}} Consider the family of projective bundles
+In $\textbf{\S4}$, we carry out the construction of the specialization (definition \eqref{Special}) in the case when the nodal curve has only one node.
+Here, we outline the strategy of constructing the specialization in the one node case in the following steps.